 Research shows that attention spans in online environments are shorter than in physical classrooms.
 Structure your sessions in 10-15 minute micro-segments:

-Effective Breakout Room Strategies
+Effective Stage Strategies

 5. End with a Reflection Activity